JeremyRand/namecoin.org/download/index.md

 {::options parse_block_html="true" /}

+## Warning Regarding Web Wallet Scams

+Scammers have been running fake Namecoin web wallets that steal coins.
+The Namecoin developers don't recommend using web wallets.
+Use a locally installed wallet such as Namecoin Core to store your coins.

 ## Namecoin Core Client (with Qt Name Tab)

 * Name wallet: includes graphical interface and command-line interface for registering, tracking, updating, and renewing names (if you don't already have some namecoins, you'll need to [buy some at an exchange]({{site.baseurl}}exchanges/)).